 They are a thorough investigation of your eyes to determine how well you see

 Eye disorders early enough to prevent serious damage.
 When you come to see us for an eye examination, please bring any glasses you currently use.
 If you normally wear contact lenses and have booked an eye examination or contact lens check, please come in wearing your contact lenses.
 If new to the practice and you wear contact lenses, please make a note of the solution you use to clean them.
 Please also bring an empty packet or box from your lenses so we can record the specifications.

 Also, please bring a list of any current medication you have been prescribed, or eye drops you use.
 The repeat prescription slip you get from your GP is ideal for this.

 What to expect in an eye examination

-We begin the eye examination by establishing the reason for the visit, which may be routine, or could have been prompted by a specific concern.
+We begin the eye examination by establishing the reason for the visit.
+This may be routine, or could have been prompted by a specific concern.
 We will ask questions about your eyes and vision, ocular history, general health, medications, family history, occupation and hobbies.

-Next, we will measure the level of vision in each eye, then assess the binocular vision status (how well the eyes work together).
-An ophthalmoscope or slit-lamp biomicroscope is used to examine the health of the eyes internally and externally, to check for any abnormalities.
-These tests can sometimes detect signs of underlying general health conditions such as diabetes or hypertension.
+Next, we measure the level of vision in each eye.
+We assess the binocular vision status (how well the eyes work together).
+We use an ophthalmoscope or slit-lamp bio-microscope to examine the health of the eyes internally and externally, to check for any abnormalities.
+These tests are sometimes able to detect signs of underlying general health conditions such as diabetes or hypertension.

-At the end of the sight test, the optometrists will explain the results of the sight test, whether there is any need for corrective lenses, and issue a prescription or refer the patient to a medical practitioner if required.
+At the end of the sight test, the optometrists will explain the results of the sight test.
+They will tell you whether there is any need for corrective lenses, and issue a prescription or refer the patient to a medical practitioner if required.